Aloe maculata aka Soap Aloe

 Soap Aloe, Broadleaf Aloe, Blotched Aloe

-How to care for Soap Aloe
+How difficult is it to take care of Soap Aloe

 Caring for Soap Aloe is a breeze, as it is highly adaptable and forgiving to minor neglect.